-The original definition of the matrix $\Phi$-entropy class; namely (a) in $\textbf{(C2)}$, is proposed by Chen and Tropp in 2014 \cite{CT14}.
-In the same paper, they also establish the subadditivity property (j) through (i) and (g): (a)$\Rightarrow$(i)$\Rightarrow$(g)$\Rightarrow$(j).
-Shortly after, the equivalent relation between (a) and the joint convexity of the matrix Br\'egman divergence (b) is proved in \cite{PV14}.
-The equivalent relation between (a) and (d) is almost immediately implied by the result in \cite{HZ14} (see the detailed discussion in the proof of Theorem~\ref{theo:trace}).

-\item Very few matrix concentration results have been established for general matrix-valued functions of independent random variables.
+\begin{enumerate} \item Very few matrix concentration results have been established for general matrix-valued functions.
 To the best of our knowledge, the only gem in this area is a family of polynomial Efron-Stein inequalities for random matrices \cite{PMT14}, where the theory of exchangeable pairs is used in the proof.
-In this work, we use the subadditivity property of the matrix $\Phi$-entropies to derive an Efron-Stein inequality in Theorem~\ref{theo:Efron}, which is a special case of the result in \cite{PMT14} (for square functions).
-Note that in this special case, the constant in our theorem is better than that in \cite{PMT14}.
+In a previous work, we proved the subadditivity property of operator-valued $\Phi$-entropies, and derived an operator Efron-Stein inequality (see also Theorem~\ref{theo:Efron}).

-We would also like to point out that the matrix $\mathrm{\Phi}$-entropies defined in the paper are different from the entropy functions in the non-commutative $\mathbb{L}_p$ spaces in \cite{CL93, Bia97, BRW08, MO10, Mon12, KT13, Kin14, CKMT15}.
-Currently, we do not know how to relate these two definitions.
-Hence, our matrix concentration inequalities in Section~\ref{APP} are incomparable with those in the non-commutative $\mathbb{L}_p$ spaces.
+\item We would also like to point out that the matrix $\mathrm{\Phi}$-entropies defined in the paper are different from the entropy functions in the non-commutative $\mathbb{L}_p$ spaces discussed in \cite{CL93, Bia97, BRW08, MO10, Mon12, KT13, Kin14, CKMT15}.
+Hence, our functional inequalities in Section~\ref{APP} are incomparable with those in the non-commutative $\mathbb{L}_p$ spaces.

 \end{enumerate}